Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 ## Project Structure And Reporting

 ### Structure
-For this project, we use the TDSP folder structure and documentation templates (Figure 1), which follows the [TDSP lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).
+For this project, we use the TDSP folder structure and documentation templates (below), which follows the [TDSP lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).

 Project is created based on instructions provided [here](https://aka.ms/how-to-use-tdsp-in-aml).
+After it is filled with the project's code and artifacts, the structure looks as follows (see project structure boxed in red in figure below).

 <img src="./docs/images/instantiation-4.png" width="900" height="700">